SciAgentGym: Benchmarking Multi-Step Scientific Tool-use in LLM Agents: Introduction

 Despite this evolving requirement, existing scientific benchmarks predominantly target static question answering and fail to capture the interactive, tool-mediated nature of actual scientific workflows~\cite{lu2022scienceqa,DBLP:conf/icml/WangHL0ZSLZS024}.
 Meanwhile, general tool-use evaluations rarely reflect the breadth of domain-specific scientific tools~\cite{xu2024toolbench,liu2023agentbench}.
 With the surging interest in developing capable scientific agents~\cite{chai2025scimaster}, there is an urgent need for an evaluation framework that mirrors real-world scientific reasoning, where progress emerges through multi-turn, adaptive tool execution and iterative refinement.

 To bridge this gap, we introduce \textbf{SciAgentGym} (\S\ref{sec:environment}), a hierarchical interactive environment designed for grounding LLM agents in multi-turn tool-use scientific reasoning tasks.
-Built upon an

-extensible architecture, the framework seamlessly integrates 1,780 domain-specific tools across Physics, Chemistry, Biology, and Materials Science, supported by essential infrastructure including a filesystem for artifact management, scientific databases for knowledge retrieval, and a python interpreter for execution.
+Built upon an extensible architecture, the framework seamlessly integrates 1,780 domain-specific tools across Physics, Chemistry, Biology, and Materials Science, supported by essential infrastructure including a filesystem for artifact management, scientific databases for knowledge retrieval, and a python interpreter for execution.
 Complementing the environment is \textbf{SciAgentBench} (\S\ref{sec:benchmark}), a rigorous evaluation suite constructed to quantify the gap between tool availability and tool mastery.
 Spanning 259 tasks and 1,134 sub-questions, the benchmark scales from elementary actions (L1) to high-fidelity, long-horizon workflows (L3).
 This tiered structure enables us to isolate exactly where agents struggle in complex scientific problem-solving.

 Our comprehensive evaluation confirms that while tool-augmented agents outperform pure reasoning approaches, long-horizon scientific tool-use remains a distinct bottleneck.
-Notably, even GPT-5 achieves only a 41.3\% overall success rate, with performance dropping sharply from 60.6\% to 30.9\% as interaction horizons increase.
+Notably, even GPT-5 achieves only a 41.3\% overall success rate, with performance dropping sharply from 58.8\% to 34.6\% as interaction horizons increase.
 Fine-grained analysis reveals the root cause: weaker models frequently fall into persistent redundant tool calls, whereas stronger models manage to recover from initial errors, reflecting better adaptation under execution feedback.
 Current models lack a fundamental understanding of the logical dependencies between scientific tools.
 Without explicit structural guidance, they fail to navigate the vast tool space of potential actions.

 Recognizing that standard training data lacks complex dependencies across diverse scientific tools, we design \textbf{SciForge} (\S\ref{sec:method}), a data synthesis method that formalizes the tool environment from a flat collection into a dependency graph.
 By systematically sampling valid execution paths and synthesizing questions grounded in verified runtime traces, SciForge generates logic-aware training data.
 Fine-tuning on these trajectories enables our SciAgent-8B to gain +6.7\%, outperforming the Qwen3-VL-235B-Instruct~\cite{yang2025qwen3}, while SciAgent-4B improves by +5.5\%.
 These results demonstrate that scientific tool-use capabilities scale efficiently and exhibit positive cross-domain transfer.